thoughtbot/factory_bot/GETTING_STARTED.md

 #=> "JOHN DOE - ROCKSTAR"
 ```

-Static and dynamic attributes can be ignored.
-Ignored attributes will be ignored
+Static and dynamic attributes can be created as transient attributes.
+Transient
-within attributes\_for and won't be set on the model, even if the attribute
+attributes will be ignored within attributes\_for and won't be set on the model,
-exists or you attempt to override it.
+even if the attribute exists or you attempt to override it.

-Within factory_girl's dynamic attributes, you can access ignored attributes as
+Within factory_girl's dynamic attributes, you can access transient attributes as
 you would expect.
 If you need to access the evaluator in a factory_girl callback,
 you'll need to declare a second block argument (for the evaluator) and access
-ignored attributes from there.
+transient attributes from there.

 Associations
 ------------